YAP-Technologies-Inc/yap-integration/YAPBackend copy/TABLE_COMMANDS.md

   updated_at       TIMESTAMP   NOT NULL DEFAULT NOW() );

-CREATE TABLE teacher_sessions (
-  id SERIAL PRIMARY KEY,
-  user_id TEXT NOT NULL,
-  expires_at TIMESTAMPTZ NOT NULL
+CREATE TABLE IF NOT EXISTS teacher_sessions ( id SERIAL PRIMARY KEY, user_id TEXT NOT NULL, tx_hash TEXT NOT NULL, expires_at TIMESTAMP NOT NULL
 );